 - poor behavioral, social and emotional health

-- poor nutrition and sedentary life-styles leading to obesity
+- poor nutrition and sedentary lifestyles that lead to obesity

-Provides free counseling to pregnant and postpartum women including making connections to community resources including an obstetrician.
-The program also provides direct resources to help these women apply for Husky insurance.
+The program also provides direct resources to help pregnant women and new moms apply for Husky insurance.

 Child and Family Outpatient Services